sparkflows/sparkflows-docs/docs/authentication/sso/saml-onelogin-configurations.rst

 SAML OneLogin Configurations
 ====================

-Fire Insights can be Configured with OneLogin as below.
+Fire Insights can be Configured with SAML 2.0 OneLogin as below.

 Go to folder ``conf/sso.saml.properties`` file: